 Rock Hudson romantic leading man of the 1950s and 60s.

 Pretty Maids All In A Row 1971 directed by Roger Vadim.
 (And God Created Woman, Blood and Roses &Barbarella)Written and Produced by Star Trek creator Gene Roddenberry.
 Film score by Lalo Shifrin

 Rock Hudson, Angie Dickinson, Telly Savalas, Roddy McDowall, Keenan Wynn, introducing John David Carson as Ponce and William Campbell as Deputy Grady.

-Director of photography Charles Rosher.
-Lalo Schifrin the original music song Chilly Winds music by Lalo and lyrics by Mike Curb The Screenplay by Gene Roddenberry based on the novel by Francis Pollini.
+Director of Photography Charles Rosher.
+Lalo Schifrin the original music song Chilly Winds music by Lalo and lyrics by Mike Curb The Screenplay is by Gene Roddenberry based on the novel by Francis Pollini.
 Produced and Scripted by Roddenberry ( Star Trek, Have Gun -Will Travel )